Richard A. Marchese

 Mr. Marchese carries an AV Preeminent rating with Martidale-Hubbell.

-Mr. Marchese is the President of the Board of Directors for the Rochester Chapter of the Cystic Fibrosis Foundation.
+Mr. Marchese is the President of the Board of Directors for the Rochester Chapter of the Cystic Fibrosis Foundation, a member of the Board of Directors for the Heritage Christian Foundation and the President of the Brighton Rotary Foundation.
 He is past President of Brighton, NY Rotary Club, and has participated for many years in the Monroe County Bar Association's Lawyers for Learning Program.
 He is also an attorney panel member of the Surrogate Decision-Making Committee of the New York State Commission on Quality Care.

 Mr. Marchese is admitted to practice in the State of New York, and the United States District Court for the Western District of New York.